 Synthesize answers from cached NSEC, NSEC3 and other RRsets that have been proved to be correct using DNSSEC.
-The default is yes.
+The default is no, but it will become yes again in the future releases.

 Note:

 • DNSSEC validation must be enabled for this option to be effective.